-Q. Am I paired with the same young person throughout the experience.
+Q. Am I matched with the same young person throughout the experience.

-A: Yes, the volunteer is "matched" with the young person for the complete series and 9 months following the series.
+A: Yes, the volunteer is "matched" with the young person for a 12 month commitment.

 Q: Is there a cost to the volunteer to participate?

 A: No, there is no cost to enroll or participate in this program.
-Mentors are known to spend money on activities they do with their Little, such as food or tickets.
-In most cases however, BBBS and Alpha Phi Alpha will provide no cost or low cost activities and experiences throughout your time matched.
+All Boys to Men experiences are expected to be free and include food.
+However, mentors are known to spend money on other activities they do with their Little, such as food or tickets.
+BBBS will provide no cost or low cost activities and experiences throughout your time matched (in addition to the Boys to Men series).
 BBBS also has special funding in place to assist mentees with the costs associated with pursuing an area of interest, such as: sports teams and equipment, music lessons and equipment and memberships and classes for art and theater interests.